 - Rockland House in Roscoe Sit down dining outside or get take out.
 Prime Rib is the star.

-Okay, so you’ve read about the best places to eat.
-Now grab a list of the best hiking apps for the Catskills and beyond.
+Grab this list of the best hiking apps for the Catskills and beyond.